qutip/qutip-qoc/doc/guide/guide-control.rst

 reflect the objective of the quantum control problem.
 It guides the algorithm in updating its policy to maximize the reward obtained during the various training episodes.
-For example, in a state-to-state transfer problem, the reward could be based on the fidelity between the achieved final state and the desired target state and subtract a constant penalty term.
+For example, in a state-to-state transfer problem, the reward is based on the fidelity between the achieved final state and the desired target state.
-The step penalty is a small value that encourages the agent to reach the objective in as few steps as possible.
+In addition, a constant penalty term is subtracted in order to encourages the agent to reach the objective in as few steps as possible.

 In QuTiP, the RL environment is modeled as a custom class derived from the gymnasium library.
 This class allows defining the quantum system's dynamics at each step, the actions the agent